All Episodes

 That makes us all feel utterly helpless and frustrated.

-Right now, that really means standing up to fighting and stopping this.
+Right now, that really means standing up to, fighting, and stopping this.

-And what happened last night with this filibuster is essentially it's very simple.
+And what happened last night with this filibuster is essentially, it's very simple.

 One man stood up and took on Barack Obama and his party and his administration over the Constitution.

-And that means over freedom and liberty and the role of government and the effort to keep it small, or to well, keep it small.
+And that means over freedom and liberty and the role of government and the effort to keep it small or to, well, keep it small, just keep it out of our lives.

 And now to prevent it from randomly unleashing drone attacks on us.

-And look what had invigorated people.
+And look what it invigorated people.

 It fired people up on our side.